Background Suppression in Quantum Sensing of Dark Matter via Collective Entangled-State Projection

 First, we introduce the model of qubit sensors and the DM signal without noise effects.
 We consider $L$ qubit sensors of the same frequency $\omega$ interacting with DM through Pauli-$X$ interaction.
 The Hamiltonian of the system is given by

-where $m$ is the mass of DM, $\varphi$ is the phase of DM, $\epsilon$ is the interaction strength between DM and sensors, and $\sigma^{A}_i$ is the Pauli-$A$ matrix applied to the $i$th qubit ($A=X,Y,Z$).
+where $H_0$ is the free Hamiltonian of qubits and $H_1$ denotes the interaction of qubits with DM; $m$ is the mass of DM determining the DM signal frequency, $\varphi$ is the phase of DM, $\epsilon$ is the interaction strength between DM and sensors, and $\sigma^{A}_i$ is the Pauli-$A$ matrix applied to the $i$th qubit ($A=X,Y,Z$).
 The interaction strength $\epsilon$ is determined by the coupling constant between sensors and DM and the DM field amplitude and we would like to estimate it from the measurement of the qubits.

 Let us move to the interaction picture with respect to $H_0$.
 In the following, we focus on the resonant condition where the qubit frequency and the mass of DM are close together, $\omega \sim m$, and neglect the fast oscillating term, assuming $t (\omega + m) \gg 1$.
 Then, the Hamiltonian in the interaction picture is